ly-web/appweb7/samples/esp-login/README.md

-Secure Server Sample
+Esp-login Sample
 ===

-This sample shows how to configure a secure Appweb server.
+This sample shows how to configure form-based login using ESP.
 This configuration uses:

 * SSL for encryption of traffic
 * Redirection of all traffic over SSL
-* Chroot
 * Login authentication
-* Sandbox resource limits

 This sample uses a self-signed certificate.
 In your application, you will need a real certificate.